 Summer is a perfect time to enjoy some of Mexico's vibrant cultural offerings.
-The Guelaguetza is one of the country's most important folk festivals, and takes place in Oaxaca City each July.
-Zacatecas holds its international Folkloric festival in the summer, and there is also an important chamber music festival in San Miguel de Allende held every August.
+The Guelaguetza is one of the country's most important folk festivals and takes place in Oaxaca de Juárez each July.
+Zacatecas holds its international Folkloric festival in the summer, and there is also an important chamber music festival in San Miguel de Allende that is held every August.

 Sea Turtles.
 Whale Sharks and Surfing

 Certain activities and eco-adventures can best be enjoyed in the summertime.
 Whether you're looking to interact with sea turtles and whale sharks or catch some waves, this is the best time of year to do it.

 Summertime is sea turtle season in Mexico.
 Female sea turtles begin to arrive on Mexico's beaches in May to nest and lay their eggs, and the babies start to hatch some 40 days later.
-Sea turtle rescue programs search the beaches for nests and either mark them or transport the eggs to safe spots, and after they've hatched, release the baby sea turtles to the ocean.
+Sea turtle rescue programs search the beaches for nests and either mark them or transport the eggs to safe locations, and after they've hatched, release the baby sea turtles into the ocean.
 You can join in these efforts, or do your part by practicing caution on beaches which are known sea turtle nesting areas.
 Learn more about volunteering with sea turtles.

-Summer is also whale shark season, and if you want to swim with these giants of the sea, you may do so from Isla Holbox or Cancun from July through November, or attend the whale shark festival in Isla Mujeres in July.
+Summer is also prime whale shark season, and if you want to swim with these giants of the sea, you may do so from Isla Holbox or Cancun from July through November, or attend the whale shark festival in Isla Mujeres in July.
 Find out more about swimming with whale sharks on Isla Holbox.

 Low Season Deals

 Whether you're planning a family getaway or a romantic escape, summer offers great value for travel to Mexico.
-Since it's low season, you'll also enjoy few crowds and super-attentive service.
+Since it's low season, you'll also enjoy fewer crowds and super-attentive service.
 You can take advantage of the many kids stay free deals offered by resorts in Mexico for big savings on a family vacation.